 As children grow up surrounded by technology, families and educators have an important job in helping them develop healthy digital habits.
 Digital tools can support learning and thinking skills, but they also bring challenges, such as overuse and exposure to inappropriate content.
-As technology changes, we need to keep learning how to guide young people to use it responsibly.
-This […]
+As technology changes, we need to keep learning how to guide young people […]

 The Impact of Technology on Children and Teenagers